Home

 The Calculating Machines of Sir Samuel Morland

-The polymath Samuel Morland (see biography of Samuel Morland), was a notable English academic, diplomat, spy, inventor and mathematician of the 17th century, credited with early developments in relation to computing, hydraulics and steam power.
-He is an important person for this site, because in 1660s he devised a total of three calculating machines—one for trigonometry (1663), one for addition and subtraction (1666) and one for multiplication and division (1662).
+The polymath Samuel Morland (see biography of Samuel Morland), was a notable English academic, diplomat, spy, inventor, and mathematician of the 17th century, credited with early developments in relation to computing, hydraulics, and steam power.
+He is an important person for this site because in the 1660s he devised a total of three calculating machines — one for trigonometry (1663), one for addition and subtraction (1666), and one for multiplication and division (1662).
 Morland’s calculating machines became rather popular and London instrument-makers were still selling Morland’s calculators as late as 1710.

 In his book—The description and use of two arithmetick instruments, published in 1673 in London, Morland described two invented calculating devices, which are working without charging the memory, disturbing the mind, or exposing the operations to any uncertainty.
 This is the first book on a calculator, written in English, and the first separate work on the subject after Napier’sRabdologiae.
 There was little else in English on calculating instruments for more than 160 years from this book and the publication of Babbage in 1827.
 The book may also be considered the first comprehensive book in computer literature, as Blaise Pascal published nothing about his own machine, except an 18-page pamphlet in 1644.